-In accordance with T.C.A. § 49-7-113 and TBR Guideline B-060, disabled persons suffering from a permanent disability, which totally incapacitates them from employment and persons over 60 years of age may AUDIT Courses without the payment of course fees.
-However, this privilege may be limited or denied by the University on an individual classroom basis, according to space availability.
-Prior to admittance, the University may require an affidavit or certificate from the agency charged with compensating the disabled person or adjudicating the permanent total disability of the person who is requesting admittance to classes, to confirm that such person is permanently and totally disabled.
+Pursuant to TCA 49-7-113, disabled persons suffering from a permanent disability which totally incapacitates such persons from working at an occupation which brings him/her an income, and persons who will become sixty-five (65) years of age or older during the academic semester in which such persons begin classes (and who are domiciled in Tennessee) may enroll in courses at the University without paying tuition charges, maintenance fees, student activity fees, or registration fees, except for a service fee not to exceed \$70.00 a semester; however, this privilege may be limited or denied by the University on an individual classroom basis according to space availability.
+Prior to admittance, the University may require an affidavit or certificate an agency charged with compensating the disabled person or adjudicating the permanent total disability of the person who is requesting admittance to classes, to confirm that such person is permanently and totally disabled.